-A manufacturer of a durable good (I can’t remember which company it was) apparently was facing a plant closure due to environmental concerns.
-They were faced with having to close the plant and building a new one in a permitted area.
+A manufacturer of a durable good faced a plant closure due to environmental concerns.
+They had to close the plant and building a new one in a permitted area away from where their current plant was located.
 The problem was, the local government told them the plant had to be closed in 3 months, and the time to build a new plant was at least 18 months.

-What was brilliant was their marketing campaign – they approached all the customers of their product and said, here’s the situation.
-They laid everything out and then said, we’re going to give you the opportunity to buy two years of inventory at favorable pricing right now so that you can stock up and not run dry while we rebuild.
+How did they solve for such a difficult problem?
+They couldn’t afford to be out of commission, not generating revenue, nor serving customers for 15 months.
+They approached all the customers of their product and said, here’s the situation.
+They laid everything out and then said, “we’re going to give you the opportunity to buy two years of inventory at favorable pricing right now so that you can stock up and not run dry while we rebuild”.
 Amazingly, almost all of their customers took the deal, which not only kept their business alive, but gave them the capital they needed to build their new plant without taking on significant debt.

 The second story was about how to deal with the inherent competition between using a distributor and selling directly to the consumer, a fairly common problem.
-Distributors hate competing against direct to consumer sales because in many cases, the manufacturer can undercut them on pricing or eat into their margins.
-Some companies get around this by setting up territories or forcing exclusive agreements, neither of which is a strategy to increase overall growth.
+Distributors hate competing against direct to consumer sales because in many cases, the manufacturer undercut them on pricing or eat into their margins.
+Some companies work around this by setting up territories or forcing exclusive agreements, neither of which is the best strategy to increase overall growth.